mrpotatocode/pjp-nlp/README.md

 # Pandemic Journaling Project: Sentiment Analysis

-Work in 2020 examining the [Pandemic Journaling Project](https://www.pandemicjournalingproject.org/)
+Work in 2021 examining the [Pandemic Journaling Project](https://www.pandemicjournalingproject.org/) for sentiment analysis.

 Scraping done in R. NLP done with NLTK in python.